New Moon on

 True anomaly ∠144.1°

-The true anomaly is ∠144.1°.
-At the beginning of the next synodic month the true anomaly is going to be ∠169.2°.
+The true anomaly of the Moon orbit is ∠144.1° and at the beginning of the next lunar synodic month the true anomaly is going to be ∠169.2°.

-12 days after point of perigee on 15 June 2014 at 03:34 in ♑ Capricorn.
-The lunar orbit is getting widen, while the Moon is moving away from the Earth.
-It will keep this direction over the next 3 days, until the Moon reaches the point of next apogee on 30 June 2014 at 19:09 in ♌ Leo.
+12 days since point of perigee on 15 June 2014 at 03:34 in ♑ Capricorn the lunar orbit is getting widen while the Moon is moving away from the Earth.
+It will keep this direction over the next 3 days until the Moon reaches the point of next apogee on 30 June 2014 at 19:09 in ♌ Leo.

 Distance to Moon 401 283 km